nobro/Domains2Ips/README.md

 # Domains to IPv4 and IPV6 IPs

-There are 2 simple scripts that convert a list of domains/subdomains to DNS A Records (IPV4) and to DNS AAAA Records (IPV6).
+There are 3 simple scripts that convert a list of domains/subdomains to DNS A Records (IPV4) and to DNS AAAA Records (IPV6):

+- domains2ips.py - converts domains/subdomains to IPV4 and IPV6 addresses (A and AAAA DNS Records)
+- domains2ipv4s.py - converts domains/subdomains to IPV4 addresses (A DNS Records)
+- domains2ipv6s.py - converts domains/subdomains to IPV6 addresses (AAAA DNS Records)

 Uses socket to get IPs so it is subject to localy configured resolver.